baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 ---

-[Service Binding Specification][spec] for Kubernetes standardizes exposing backing service secrets to applications.
+[Service Binding Specification][spec] for Kubernetes standardizes exposing backing service secrets to application workloads.
 A _backing service_ is any process that the application consumes over the network as part of its regular operation.
 Examples include datastores (such as MySQL or MongoDB), caching servers (such as Memcached), and stream processing systems (such as Kafka).
 If you are a backing